Learning how and when to use commas correctly is vital for proper punctuation and grammar.

-If you are going to use the adverb to start a sentence, always use a comma next to it.
+If you use an adverb or adverbial phrase to start a sentence, always use a comma after it.

-When you are writing out an address, there are usually many elements that make up that address.
+When you are writing an address, there are usually many elements that make up that address.

-You have the street name or building name, the suburb and name of the city you have to take into consideration.
+You have the street name or building name, the suburb, and the name of the city you have to take into consideration.

-If you are writing a letter, then the elements are separated by a line, but when you are writing it out in one line, you need to use commas to divide the information.
+If you are writing a letter, then the elements are separated by a line.
+But when you are writing it out in one line, you need to use commas to divide the information.